Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 The Fermat Open Source Project founders started issuing Fermat development tokens (_d-fermats_) in 2014.
 A complete disclosure of the issued tokens and distribution can be found at a separate document called Fermat Tokens.
 [5]

+Bandwidth tokens (_b-fermats_) have not been issued yet.
+Their issuing will start once the Fermat Blockchain is implemented and miners start minging _b-fermats_.
+There will be no _b-fermats_ pre-mined.

 #### Fermat.org (Non-profit organization)